-In 2017, more than 107,000 new cases of gynecologic cancers were diagnosed in American women.
-Of those, an estimated 31,600 women lost their fight with a gynecologic cancer.
+According to the American Cancer Society, it was estimated that nearly 115,000 new cases of gynecologic cancers were diagnosed in American women in 2023.
+Of those, an estimated 34,020 women lost their fight with a gynecologic cancer.

 However, many women are unaware of their potential risk for developing a gynecologic cancer and the symptoms that indicate they may have cancer.

 According to the Centers for Disease Control and Prevention, gynecologic cancer is any cancer that starts in a woman’s reproductive organs.
 The five primary gynecological cancers include ovarian, cervical, vulvar, uterine/endometrial, and vaginal, all posing unique symptoms and risk factors.

 “Most people who get a gynecologic cancer don’t have obvious risk factors,” said Warner K. Huh, M.D., chair of the University of Alabama at Birmingham’s Department of Obstetrics and Gynecology.
 “With these types of cancers, what women can control is being screened regularly and seeking medical advice if something doesn’t seem right with their bodies.”

 Any woman can be at risk for any gynecologic cancer.
 Risk tends to increase with age, and there is always a heightened possibility of cancer due to family history or race.
 Lifestyle choices such as chronic smoking and obesity can impact one’s risk for developing a gynecologic cancer.
 For instance, there is a correlation between higher rates of uterine/endometrial cancers in obese women.